cbueker-it/home-networking-troubleshooting-guide/README.md

 Structured Debian home-network troubleshooting using routing, DNS, ping, and HTTP validation.

+In IT, formal and structured troubleshooting guides and methods help reduce guesswork and make the technical support that the IT team provides more efficient.
+Instead of randomly making changes here or there, each test should provide information that helps narrow the problem, isolate the issue, and determine the next course of action.

+This project uses a simple home network to demonstrate that process.
+The troubleshooting guide I created begins with the local workstation and moves outward from there, starting with the wireless interface, then IP configuration, the default gateway, external connectivity, DNS resolution, and finally the application layer.

+Having clear and accessible troubleshooting guides available to technicians helps create standardization and reduce friction during support work.
+When procedures are easy to follow, issues can be isolated much more quickly, handoffs become smoother, downtime is reduced, and IT can better support the efficiency and profitability of the business.

+**Objectives**

+- Create a repeatable process for troubleshooting network connectivity from the local workstation outward.
+- Demonstrate how routing, external IP connectivity, DNS resolution, and application access can be validated at different levels and separately.
+- Use a decision tree to clearly represent the troubleshooting schema and help identify where a problem is occurring before making changes.
+- Recognize when an issue has moved beyond the local environment and needs to be escalated to the Internet service provider.
+- Show how clear troubleshooting documentation and flowcharts can improve consistency, reduce unnecessary troubleshooting time, and support small businesses and other IT environments more effectively.

 **Network Troubleshooting Decision Tree**

 - Provides a systematic process for troubleshooting a network connectivity issue instead of making random changes.